 - Shorter wait times

-- Fewer callbacks
+- Fewer customer callbacks

-- Improved resolution rates
+- Improved customer resolution rates

 - Reliable data tracking in CRM

-- Word of mouth on social media
+- Positive word of mouth on social media

-“By implementing an appropriate ACD system, we’re able to convert our generic customer support agents into experts.
+“By implementing an ACD system, we’re able to convert our generic customer support agents into experts.
 This had an immediate impact on employee satisfaction as the agents were able to specialize on certain topics.
 This kept their jobs challenging and exciting, instead of mundane and predictable.
 The direct result?
 Happy employees and happy customers.
 A true win-win situation.”

-How can I get an automatic call distributor?
+Where can I get an automatic call distributor?

 We have good news if you have a cloud phone system like Nextiva.
 You don’t have to get separate automatic call distribution software because you likely have some ACD built-in functionality.
 In addition, select contact center solutions include advanced automatic call distribution.